lgeorgieff/javascript/node.js/170_es6/README.md

 2. It is also possible to use generator functions which yield all the values of the container.

 You can find an example of an iterable in [iterable.js](./iterable.js).

+## Generator Functions
+Genertor functions are not only useful for implementing the _iterable_ and _iterator_ protocols.
+They can also be used to implement a kind of lazy evaluation, e.g. for inifinite lists.

+It is also possible to chain generators, i.e. a generator function can return a second generator function by using the keyword _yield*_ instead of _yield_.

+You can find several examples of generator functions in [generators.js](./generators.js).